 If you are interested in having a representative present Bethesda at your church, organization or business, please contact us.

 Rudi is the Executive Director of Bethesda Outreach since November, 2019.
 He began working at Bethesda in 2010 in the finance department and is now overseeing all areas of Bethesda.
 He and his wife, Michelle have 2 children.

 Don Whipple has served on our board for many years and has even more years as a senior pastor.
 He also served as an interim Executive Director for a while and is a great encouragement to the board, as well as the Bethesda staff and families.
 He and his wife, Sue have several children and grandchildren.

 Charles de Kiewit

 BOMSA Director and Chairman of BOMSA Board

 Charles de Kiewit is the senior pastor at Central Baptist Church in Pretoria, South Africa.
 Pastor Charles joined the board in March, 2004 and has been a great encouragement to many of our staff and families over the years.
 He and his late wife, Carol, are parents to four adult children.

 BOMI Chairman, BOMSA Member

-Darrel Huff is married to Andrea and they have three children, one daughter and two sons.
+Darrel Huff is married to Andrea and they have three adult children, one daughter and two sons.
 He works as an ophthalmologist who primarily does cataract surgeries.
 He joined the Bethesda board in 2011.

 BOMSA Director & Vice Chairman